zohaibshahzadkhan/Portfolio/Readme.md

 |      As a general audience member, I want to navigate through the portfolio easily and enjoyably, discovering the candidate's personality, passions, and the impact of their work in a way that is accessible and engaging.      | As a visitor, I can easily navigate to different site pages on different devices and find more information mentioned in candidates portfolio candidate  <br> <br> Evidence: ![Home](assets/images/features/home-desktop.png) ![Home](assets/images/features/home-mobile.png) |

+## Deployment

+ This website was deployed on GitHub Pages through the following steps:

+- Navigate to **Settings** from the GitHub repository.
+- In the left-hand navigation, select **Pages**.
+- In the source section drop-down menu, change the branch from **none** to **main**, and click **Save**.
+- After a few minutes, the website goes live and automatically refreshes with each Git push command.

+You can access the live site [here](https://zohaibshahzadkhan.github.io/Portfolio/).

+To run it locally:

+- Log into GitHub and click on the repository to download ([zohaib-portfolio](https://github.com/zohaibshahzadkhan/Portfolio)).
+- Select **Code** and click "Download ZIP file."
+- Once the download is complete, extract the ZIP file and use it in your local environment.

+Alternatively, you can **Clone** or **Fork** this repository into your GitHub account.